TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 4/Genesis 4.14.md

 ---

-Behold, thou hast driven me out this day from the face of the ground; and from thy face shall I be hid; and I shall be a fugitive and a wanderer in the earth; and it will come to pass, that whosoever findeth me will slay me.
+Behold, you have driven me out this day from the surface of the ground.
+I will be hidden from your face, and I will be a fugitive and a wanderer in the earth.
+It will happen that whoever finds me will kill me."